MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

 \section{Alert Correlation}

-In this section, we present the approach of our novel alert correlation.
-First, we propose a threat model as an example of an attack, then give an overview of the method, and finally introduce each module in detail.
+In this section, we present the approach of our novel alert reduction and correlation algorithm.
+First, we propose a threat model as an example of a multi-step attack, then give the overview of the algorithm, and finally introduce each module in detail.